 This engagement was carried out in accordance with the International Standards on Related Services (ISRS 4400 Engagements to perform agreed upon procedures regarding Financial Information).
-The procedures performed were those set out in the terms of reference included in the contract for consultants’ services.
+The procedures performed were those set out in the terms of reference (ToR) included in the contract for consultants’ services.